The museum of a "martyr of the revolution" is burning amid protests in Contramaestre, Santiago de Cuba

 The fire carries a symbolic weight that is hard to ignore

 The Cuban regime venerates him as a symbol of revolutionary internationalism.
-The house where he was born, built in 1936, was converted into a museum in 1991 at the initiative of the History Commission of the Municipal Bureau of the Communist Party in Contramaestre.
+The house where he was born, built in 1936, was turned into a museum in 1991 at the initiative of the History Commission of the Municipal Bureau of the Communist Party in Contramaestre.

 The Olo Pantoja House-Museum housed personal belongings, weapons, photographs, and historical documents.
 By burning that space, the protesters did not just attack a building; they rejected the historical narrative that the dictatorship uses to legitimize its power.